 Since the first tape drives appeared in the early 1950s, tape has primarily served as a backup and archive device for disk data.
 Troublesome tape issues of the past including edge damage, stretch, tear, loading problems, and media alignment with older (now obsolete) tape formats such as DAT, DDS, DLT, and 8MM tape were successfully addressed.
 By 2000, the Legacy Tape Era was ending, and the tape technology renaissance was underway as the tape industry was building a new foundation to address many new storage intensive applications.
-While backup remains an active use case for tape due to its value for fast site restores, future growth opportunities lie with new and emerging markets.
-With the internet, hyperscale data centers, cloud, big data, tele-health, compliance, analytics and IoT waves all promising unprecedented data growth, the timing for advanced tape functionality couldn't be better.
+While backup remains an active use case for tape due to its value for fast site restores, future growth opportunities lie ahead with new and emerging markets.
+With the internet, hyperscale and HSL data centers, cloud, big data, tele-health, compliance, analytics and IoT waves all promising unprecedented data growth, the timing for advanced tape functionality couldn't be better.
 You may have somehow missed it, but the modern tape era has arrived delivering the following capabilities:

-- tape is cheaper (\$/TB) to acquire than disk - tape is less costly to own and operate (lower TCO) than disk by 5-8x - tape is more reliable than disk by at least three orders of magnitude - the media life for modern tape is 30 years or more for all new media - faster tape drive performance (throughput) with RAIT, and access times with RAO and TAOS - tape libraries are delivering intelligent, faster, and more efficient robotic movement - LTFS is a standard open tape file system with media partitions for faster "disk-like" access - the 10-year roadmap for tape technology is well defined with few foreseeable limits
+- Tape is less costly (\$/TB) to acquire than disk. - Tape is less costly to own and operate (lower TCO) than disk by 5-8x. - Tape is more reliable than disk by at least three orders of magnitude. - The media life for modern tape is 30 years or more for all new media. - Tape drive performance (throughput) is faster with RAIT, and access times are faster with RAO and TAOS. - Tape libraries are delivering intelligent, faster, and more efficient robotic movement. - LTFS is a standard open tape file system with media partitions for faster "disk-like" access. - The 10-year roadmap for tape technology is well defined with few foreseeable limits.